Asia cautious about possible Trump rethink on trade deal

-TOKYO (AP) — Japan and New Zealand are reacting cautiously to U.S. President Donald Trump’s request that his administration re-examine a Pacific Rim trade deal that he pulled the U.S. out of shortly after taking office.
+TOKYO (AP) — Japan and New Zealand reacted cautiously Friday after U.S. President Donald Trump signaled he might reopen talks on a Pacific Rim trade deal that he pulled the U.S. out of shortly after taking office.

-Japanese officials said Friday they welcome the move if it means that Trump is recognizing the importance of the Trans-Pacific Partnership.
-They cautioned, though, that renegotiating part or parts of the complex agreement would be difficult.
+Japanese officials said they welcome the move if it means that Trump is recognizing the importance of the Trans-Pacific Partnership.
+New Zealand’s trade minister said his country is not blind to the benefits of free trade with the world’s largest economy, but U.S. participation remains theoretical.

-New Zealand Trade Minister David Parker says his country is open to the idea of the U.S. re-joining but that the American position remains unclear given differing views within the Trump administration.
+“It’s not yet clear how real it is, given the different views in the U.S. administration,” Trade Minister David Parker said.

 Japan and New Zealand are among 11 countries that signed the agreement last month after deciding to go ahead without the United States.
+The others include Australia, Brunei, Malaysia, Vietnam, Singapore, Canada, Chile, Mexico and Peru.

 Most Read Business Stories